-A. AG: For details of utility works already underway, please see the Latest News section at the top of this page.
-To minimise disruption to road users at the Bluebell roundabout, the published highways drainage solution has been reviewed and adjustments make for upcoming works in this area.
-Further details of the works programme will be published on the website under Works Update and through monthly newsletters, circulated electronically to Parish Councils and businesses via links through the Yeovil Chamber of Trade.
-We will always seek to minimise Traffic Disruption but at times overnight road closures or use of temporary traffic lights will be required to manage traffic flows as we complete the works programme.
+A. AG: Details of current works will be published on the Alun Griffiths website under Works Update and through monthly newsletters, circulated electronically to Parish Councils and businesses via links through the Yeovil Chamber of Trade.
+We will always seek to minimise disruption but at times overnight road closures or use of temporary traffic lights will be required to manage traffic flows as we complete the works programme.

 Q. What hours will the contractor be working?

 A. AG: The general hours of work are 7.30am until 5.30pm on Monday to Friday, and 8am to 1pm on Saturdays.
 From time to time we may also be working during the evenings and at night.
 We have a daily briefing with the Works Manager at 7.30am, so no large machinery should start on site until 8am.
 We are heavily reliant on natural light so during winter months we may have to finish when it gets dark for safety reasons.